TomPlum/sleep/README.md

 - If you change the date-range and the selected session is no longer in that range, what should happen?
 - Web worker makes about 800 cached resource requests while its loading
 - Looks like the line chart redraws from new each time now instead of tweening.
 Is it the <Line /> loop?
+- Move sleep colours to a common stylesheet